Today you're going to learn if vaping is bad for your health.

 Their study was a review study, and they based their findings on the review of over 180 studies related to vaping, e-cigarettes and smoking.

-This is probably the biggest study which looked at the effects of vaping as of yet.
+This is probably the largest study which looked at the effects of vaping as of yet.

 They analyzed various studies that looked at carcinogen- and toxin-levels inside e-cigarette vapor.
 What they saw was the following:

-One of the biggest reasons that makes vaping much less harmful than smoking is related to the absence of 2 toxins which are found in regular cigarette smoke:
+One of the biggest reasons that makes vaping much less harmful than smoking is related to the absence of 2 toxic compounds/compound groups which are found in regular cigarette smoke:

 They argue that these are two of the most harmful compounds in cigarette smoke.

 After analyzing 180 studies, they found that there was a 90-95% reduction in cancer-causing chemicals in vapor (compared to cigarette smoke).

 They also admit this 95% is not a precise scientific number and dependent on various factors.
 But it’s a good number to give you an idea about the health benefits of switching to vaping.